CMU-17-356/cmu-17-356.github.io/docs/assignments/FP1.md

 ## Team Deliverables

-A project proposal document containing the following:
+A project proposal document uploaded to [Gradescope](https://www.gradescope.com/courses/704199/assignments/4244012) containing the following:

 1. A short intro/motivation for your startup and product (1-2 paragraphs).
 2. A link to your project homepage/landing page.
 This static site should include: